catherinele2020/PM566-Final/README.md

 # Catherine Le: PM 566 Final Project

 This repository includes my PM 566 Final Project website and written report.
-This repository also includes a file that contains the dataset I am working with.
-This dataset is located in a file called NPAO_National Survey.csv.
-Otherwise, you can also download the dataset at this website: https://data.cdc.gov/Nutrition-Physical-Activity-and-Obesity/Nutrition-Physical-Activity-and-Obesity-Behavioral/hn4x-zwk7
+This repository also includes a folder titled "Data" that contains the dataset I am working with.

-Here is the link to my website:
+Here is the link to my website: https://catherinele2020.github.io/PM566-Final

-Brief summary of my Final Project:
+Below is a brief summary of my final project:
+The question I am exploring in this final project is "What is the correlation between physical activity levels (e.g., reported exercise frequency) and diet habits (e.g., daily consumption of vegetables)?"
+The intention of this final project is to further explore the stereotype that people who eat healthier also exercise often.
+To answer this question, I used the data set "Nutrition, Physical Activity, and Obesity - Behavioral Risk Factor Surveillance System" (BRFSS).
+BRFSS is an on-going, state-based telephone survey conducted by the CDC and state health departments.
+The data includes self-reported information on nutrition, behavioral risk factors, and physical activity levels for all 50 U.S. states.
+To get the data ready for exploration, I checked for missing values and implausible values (i.e., percentages under 0 and over 100).
+I then wrangled the data by filtering the data for rows that contained the survey questions "percent of adults who engage in no leisure-time physical activity" and "percent of adults who report consuming vegetables less than one time daily."
+To explore the data for any patterns, I created histograms and scatterplots.
+By creating a scatter plot between the variables "percentage of adults engaging in no leisure time activity" and "percentage of adults consuming vegetables less than one time daily", I found that there was a positive correlation between the two.

 ```